data-pioneer/Question-Answer-Chatbot-LLM/README.md

 # Question-Answer-Large-Language-Model

-# Health Lifestyle Nutrition Q&A: Question and Answer System Based on Google Palm LLM and Langchain for learning purpose
+## Health Lifestyle Nutrition Q&A: Question and Answer System Based on Google Palm LLM and Langchain for learning purpose

-This is an end to end LLM project based on Google Palm and Langchain. i have build a Q&A system for Health, Lifestyle, and Nutrition related question answers.
+This is an end-to-end LLM project based on Google Palm and Langchain.
+I have build a Q&A system for Health, Lifestyle, and Nutrition related question answers.